 SNMPv2C is the most common sub-version of the SNMPv2 - the second version of this protocol.
 The principal advantage over the SNMPv1 is the Inform command.
 This command allows the SNMP manager to positively acknowledge trap messages sent by the agent.

 If the manager doesn't reply to an Inform, the trap message will be resent.
 Some additional benefits are: improved error handling and improved SET commands.

 SNMPv3, the newest version of this protocol, enhances the security (64 bits).
 This version features both privacy and authentication:

-Privacy adds encryption for secure transmission of data.
-If any traps happens to be intercepted, they'll contain nothing but unintelligible characters.
+Privacy adds encryption for the secure transmission of data.
+If any traps happen to be intercepted, they'll contain nothing but unintelligible characters.
 Privacy is especially useful in applications where SNMP messages must be routed over the internet.